Immigrating to Hungary for permanent residency: pros and cons

 Sopron is a city at the Austrian border, one hour from Vienna and around two and a half hours from Budapest.
 If you are yet to be fluent in Hungarian but speak German, Sopron is a convenient place: everyone here speaks German.

-The cost of living and property prices in Hungary are lower than in other EU countries.
-Average monthly expenses are around €1,500 per person and €3,000 for a family of four, including rental properties.
-Rental costs depend on the city of residence: in Budapest, they will be from €800 to 1,500 per month; in Debrecen, from €400 to 800; and in Veszprém, from €550 to 950.
+The cost of living and property prices in Hungary are lower than in many other EU countries.
+Average monthly expenses are around €1,500 per person and €3,000 for a family of four.
+Rental costs depend on the city of residence: in Budapest, expect €800—1,500 per month; in Debrecen, around €400—800; and in Veszprém, about €550—950.

 Prices for buying property in Budapest are, on average, €2,200 per 1 m² on the secondary market and €2,900 per 1 m² for new properties.